elfennani/Readit-android/README.md

 ## Known Issues

 - Reddit's markdown flavour is not implemented but can be
-- Voting and commenting is implemented yet
+- Voting and commenting is not implemented yet
-- Error states were not handled instead the app crashes
+- Error states were not handled, instead the app crashes

 ## Acknowledgments